Graph Defense Diffusion Model: Graph Defense Diffusion Model

 where $\mathbf{X}$ is the feature matrix of the original graph.
 Each row vector $\mathbf{X}_i$ or $\mathbf{X}_j$ in the feature matrix $\mathbf{X}$ represents the one-hot vector of a node, $\|\cdot\|^2$ represents the square of the second-order norm of the vector. $\mathbf{FS}(i,j)$ represents the feature smoothness between the two nodes, with higher values indicating lower feature similarity and a reduced likelihood of an edge existing between them.
 After calculating the feature smoothness for all edges in the generated graph, the top-$k$ edges with the highest smoothness values (i.e., lowest feature similarity) are removed.
 This step ensures that only edges connecting nodes with similar features are retained, improving the quality of the generated graph.

 \textbf{Node degree guiding.} In addition to feature smoothness, the node degrees of the connected nodes also play a crucial role in determining whether an edge should be retained.
 Previous studies, such as GraD~\cite{liu2023towards}, reveal that graph attack methods tend to target low-degree nodes by introducing noisy edges that connect these vulnerable nodes.
 To explore this, we visualize the distribution of edges in the attacked graph, as shown in Fig.~\ref{fig:attacked_edge_with_node_degree}.
-In the visualization, the yellow points represent the edges that originally existed in the graph, while the red points indicate the noisy edges introduced by the attack methods; the horizontal and vertical axes correspond to the degrees of the two nodes connected by each edge in the original graph.
-As shown in the figure, attack methods frequently add edges that involve at least one low-degree node.
+In the visualization, green bars show the proportion of normal edges in each degree range relative to all normal edges, while orange bars indicate the proportion of attacked edges in each degree range relative to all attacked edges.
+We define an edge's degree as the sum of the degrees of its two connected nodes.
+As shown in the figure, attack methods frequently add edges that involve two low-degree nodes.
 This pattern indicates that low-degree nodes are more susceptible to being targeted by these attacks.

 To address this vulnerability, the node degree information is integrated into the edge filtering process.
 Specifically, if an edge exhibits high feature smoothness (indicating a low likelihood of existence) and involves low-degree nodes, it is likely to be a noisy edge introduced by the attack.
 The probability of an edge being targeted by an attack is defined as: